Unsupervised Local Discrimination for Medical Images: Shape-guided Segmentation and One-shot Localization

-The target is that we need to localize target points in unlabeled images (query samples) based on one labeled sample (support sample).
-A natural idea based on patch discrimination is that we can firstly construct a patch with the labeled point as the center and capture the average embedded vector to represent it.
-Then, we find the most similar patch in the query samples through comparing patches' embedded vectors and the target point is identified as the center point of it.
-However, this schema treats points inner patch as equally important when representing the center point, which makes it be easily disturbed by around points.
+One-shot landmark localization aims to localize landmarks in unlabeled images (query samples) based on one labeled sample (support sample).
+A natural idea based on patch discrimination is that we can firstly construct a patch with the labeled point as the center and capture its embedded vector as the support embedded vector.
+Then, we calculate the cosine similarity between the support embedded vector and the vectors of patches in the query sample.
+After that, the detected point is identified as the center point of the best matching patch.
+However, when deducing the embedded vector for a patch instance, original patch discrimination gives equal importance to pixel-wise embeddings within it (shown in Eq.~\ref{equation:patch_embedding}), which makes the identification of the target point easily disturbed by its nearby pixels.

-Therefore, we propose center-sensitive averaging to focus on center points when making patches' comparisons, which leads to a more accurate localization.
-As shown in Fig. \ref{fig:one-shot-location}, instead of utilizing averaging to get patch embedded vectors, we present center-sensitive averaging to make the patch embedding better represent the center point.
-The center-sensitive averaging can be seen as a convolutional operation, whose kernel values have a negative correlation with the distance of center point.
-The kernel weights $W_c \in{\mathbb{R}^{\frac{H}{H_p} \times \frac{W}{W_p}}}$ is defined as follows: where $W_c(h,w)$ is a Gaussian-liked formulation and $\sigma$ is a hyper-parameter to control the level of focusing on the center region. $(h_{cen},w_{cen})$ is the center point of the kernel, i.e., $h_{cen}=0.5H/H_p$ and $w_{cen}=0.5W/W_p$.
+To address this challenge, rather than utilizing averaging pooling to get patch embedded vectors, we present a center-sensitive averaging pooling, which makes the representation of a patch pay more attention to the patch's central regions and contributes to better-aligned results.
+The center-sensitive averaging pooling can be seen as a convolutional operation, and its kernel values get bigger when closer to the center point.
+The kernel weight $W_c \in{\mathbb{R}^{\lfloor \frac{H}{H_p} \rfloor \times \lfloor \frac{W}{W_p} \rfloor}}$ is defined as follows: where $W_c(h,w)$ is a Gaussian-liked formulation and $\sigma$ is a hyper-parameter to control the level of focusing on the center region. $(h_{cen},w_{cen})$ is the center point of the kernel, i.e., $h_{cen}=0.5\lfloor H/H_p \rfloor$ and $w_{cen}=0.5 \lfloor W/W_p \rfloor$.

-\textbf{Training stage:} To make the pre-trained model have the center-sensitive ability, we firstly modify the formulations of patch-wise embedding ($s_n(i)$ and $\overline{s}_{n_1n_2}(i)$) as the weighted sum of corresponding $v_n$:
+\textbf{Training stage:} To make the trained model have the center-sensitive ability, we firstly fuse the center-sensitive averaging pooling into the formulation of patch-wise embedding $s_{ni}$ (Eq.~(\ref{equation:patch_embedding})) and $\overline{s}_{n_1n_2i}$ (Eq.~(\ref{equation:virtual_embedded_vector})) as: